AACTF (Aurora Solar Technologies) E10: $-0.04 (As of Dec. 2025)

 Add all the adjusted EPS together and divide 10 will get our e10.

 Aurora Solar Technologies Inc is engaged in the delivery of inline process measurement, analysis, and control systems for solar cell manufacturers.
-Its products are DM Instruments, Insight, and Visualize.
-The company's only operating segment being the development, manufacturing, and marketing, material inspection and inline quality control systems for the solar polysilicon, wafer, cell, and module manufacturing industries.
+Its products are DM Instruments, TCM Instruments, Insight, BT Imaging, and Visualize.
+The company's only operating segment is the development, manufacturing, and marketing, material inspection and inline quality control systems for the solar polysilicon, wafer, cell, and module manufacturing industries.